KevinAlavik/Sinx/README.md

 5. Run the kernel using QEMU or your preferred virtualization software.

 ## Important!
+**The following steps will most likley not be needed but if you need here they are (They imply for other directory themed errors): **
 ![image](https://github.com/KevinAlavik/Sinx/assets/95900603/213220c4-68a2-47a0-9ded-b6af6731d0ee)
 You will see this if its the first time you compile.
 Dont worry, you just need to run `mkdir bin` and rerun now it should look like this.

 ![image](https://github.com/KevinAlavik/Sinx/assets/95900603/af501e5e-a122-45a3-b45b-a37f00ee9300)
 Then this should be in the root of your Sinx directory